alecmanabat/Facebook-Chatbot/README.md

 Run with start.js to restart after crashes.

-To see what the bot can do, type:
+To see what the bot can do, send this message to the bot:
 ```bash
 max help
 ```